NightApps/sync/README.md

-# sync
+# Sync
-Android Client for Cytube
+Sync will be an Android Client for [calzoneman/sync](https://github.com/calzoneman/sync)